Thursday, April 23rd, 2026

 Outdoor Dance Party 8:00-10:00 pm

 This magical experience will be one of the highlights of Wholly Wild!
 Have you ever been to a dance party in the woods, beside a beautiful lake, under the stars?
-DJ Corbin creates a whimsical experience for everyone; the trees are subtly illuminated with colorful lights, a piece of art is woven together with the music he chooses to play, and a feeling of collective effervescence will permeate your being.
+This is a whimsical experience for everyone; the trees are subtly illuminated with colorful lights, a piece of art is woven together with the music, and a feeling of collective effervescence will permeate your being.
 We invite you to step outside of your comfort zone, to feel the music flow through your body in the same way that the wind will flow through the trees around you, and to freely allow the rhythm of life to nourish your heart.
 Dancing beckons us to be fully alive, present, and fully embodied—as our wholly wild selves.

 Stargazing 10:00 PM

-As the music fades, we will leave the vibrancy of the lake to walk through the forest to a wide open field at Johnston Woods.
-The night song of the babbling brook and its frogs will serenade us on our journey, and the half moon will light our path.
+As the music fades, we will leave the vibrancy of the lake to walk through the forest to a wide open field.
+The night song of the babbling brook and its frogs will serenade us on our journey, and the moon will light our path.
 When we get to the field, blankets will be made available for you to stretch out under the night sky and bask in the expanse of the stars.
 If you would like to commune with the night sky in a more intimate way, you can use one of the telescopes that will be made available.
-A local astronomer will be joining us this evening to point out and share the stories of our spring constellations.
 This lovely experience will saturate our whole beings with awe.

 Breakfast and Nature JournalinG 8:00-9:00 am